By: CS2103T W13-4

 Step 6.

-The user executes the command loan delete 1
+The user executes the command loan delete 1 to delete the first loan in the list.

-LoansManager#deleteLoan(Index toDelete)
+LoansManager#deleteLoan(Index toDelete) is called

-and the loan at index toDelete
+and the loan at index toDelete is removed from internalList.

-For the commands loan paid , loan unpaid and loan delete ,
+For the commands loan paid, loan unpaid and loan delete,

 if the user targets a loan outside of the list (e.g. index greater than list size)